-In a rapidly expanding digital marketplace, legacy companies without a clear digital transformation strategy are being left behind.
-How can we stay on top of rapid—and sometimes radical—change?
+In a rapidly expanding digital marketplace, how can we stay on top of rapid—and sometimes radical—change?
 How can we position our organizations to take advantage of new technologies?
 How can we track and combat the security threats facing all of us as we are swept forward into the future?

 SOURCE: CISCO SYSTEMS

-This online program takes you through the fundamentals of digital technologies transforming our world today.
-Led by MIT faculty at the forefront of data science, participants will learn the history and application of transformative technologies such as blockchain, artificial intelligence, cloud computing, IoT, and cybersecurity as well as the implications of employing—or ignoring—digitalization.
+This online program takes you through the fundamentals of digital technologies that are transforming our world today.
+Led by MIT faculty at the forefront of data science, participants will learn the history and application of the five most transformative technologies: blockchain, artificial intelligence (AI), cloud computing, Internet of Things (IoT), and cybersecurity.

 Each module includes a series of video lectures by MIT faculty, accompanied by more informal discussions on select topics.